 Here are the results of our test:

 |Betdaq||High||45+||fees of up to 5%||

-There are key differences between these four operators that should be fully realised before staking large sums of money within the betting arena.
+There are key differences between these four operators that should be fully understood before staking large sums of money on the exchange.
 Do your own research and make a comprehensive evaluation of each operator before fully committing to the services of a particular exchange.